-White House closes in on ‘families plan’ spending proposal, centered on child care, pre-K, paid leave
+White House closes in on ‘families plan’ spending proposal centered on child care, pre-K, paid leave

 “President Biden has already put forward the first part of his historic plan to invest in the strength of America’s economy and families, and he’ll be outlining the second element of that proposal in the coming days,” Michael J. Gwin, a White House spokesman, said in a statement.
 “The details of that package are still being finalized, so speculation as to its final contents is premature at this point.”

-The plan is expected to devote hundreds of billions of dollars to new programs that Biden highlighted during the presidential campaign and are highly sought by Democrats in Congress.
+The plan is expected to devote hundreds of billions of dollars to new programs that Biden highlighted during the presidential campaign and that are highly sought by Democrats in Congress.
 While final numbers had not been determined, the largest efforts are expected to center on roughly $225 billion for child-care funding; $225 billion for paid family and medical leave; $200 billion for universal prekindergarten instruction; hundreds of billions in education funding, including tuition-free community colleges across the country; and other sums for nutritional assistance, the people familiar with the matter said.

 Biden jobs plan seeks $400 billion to expand caretaking services as U.S. faces surge in aging population

-The tax credits section includes an extension of the expanded child tax credit through 2025, the people said.
-The White House is set to reject pressure from a number of Democratic senators, including Sens.
-Sherrod Brown (D-Ohio) and Michael F. Bennet (D-Colo.), to make the enhanced child benefit permanent.
-The expanded child tax credit, which offers families $3,600 per young child and $3,000 per older child, was first approved in the $1.9 trillion relief plan but is set to expire at the end of this year.
+The tax-credits section includes an extension of the expanded child tax credit through 2025, the people said.
+The White House is set to reject pressure from a number of Democratic lawmakers — including Sens.
+Sherrod Brown (Ohio) and Michael F. Bennet (Colo.), as well as Reps.
+Suzan DelBene (Wash.) and Rosa L. DeLauro (Conn.) — to make the enhanced child benefit permanent.
+The expanded child tax credit, which offers families $3,600 per young child and $3,000 per older child, was first approved in the $1.9 trillion relief plan and is set to expire at the end of this year.

-Biden’s infrastructure and jobs plan was funded by more than $2 trillion in tax increases on corporations.
-By contrast, as The Washington Post previously reported, the tax increases in the families plan are expected to include higher rates on wealthy Americans and investors, as well as beefing up enforcement at the Internal Revenue Service.
+Biden’s infrastructure and jobs plan would be funded by more than $2 trillion in tax increases on corporations.
+By contrast, as The Washington Post previously reported, the tax increases in the families plan are expected to include higher rates on wealthy Americans and investors, in addition to beefing up enforcement at the Internal Revenue Service.
 IRS Commissioner Charles Rettig recently told Congress that the United States is losing roughly $1 trillion in unpaid taxes every year in large part because of tax evasion, particularly among the wealthy and corporations.

 Taken with the jobs plan, Biden’s spending plans would amount to one of the most significant government transformations of the economy in decades.
-White House officials and congressional Democrats have not determined whether they will seek to move the jobs and infrastructure first, or package it with the other proposal plan and try to pass both at the same time.
+White House officials and congressional Democrats have not determined whether they will seek to move the jobs and infrastructure first or package it with the other proposal plan and try to pass both at the same time.

-Republican opposition to the White House’s newest plan will likely be steeper than it has proved to the infrastructure proposal.
-The GOP is likely to oppose both the tax increases and the spending provisions in the newest proposal, whereas Republicans in Congress do support parts of the physical infrastructure investments in the White House’s jobs plan.
+Republican opposition to the White House’s newest plan will probably be steeper than the opposition so far to the infrastructure proposal.
+The GOP is likely to oppose the tax increases and the spending provisions in the newest proposal, whereas Republicans in Congress do support parts of the physical infrastructure investments in the White House’s jobs plan.